pwnedkeys/pwnedkeys-site/faq.md

   The primary developer and maintainer of pwnedkeys is Matt Palmer, a long-time security and crypto(graphy!) afficionado.

+* **Can I give you money?**

+  Absolutely!
+We have a [commercial support](commercial.html) offering available, which gives you access to technical support around the use of the service, as well as additional querying capabilities.

 * **I have more questions!**